 My other greatest accomplishments are my three sons, two of whom were brought into this world with the help of midwives.
 Being on the receiving end of midwifery care taught me a great deal and solidified my commitment to the model of care we provide to our clients.

-In my spare time you’ll find me spending time with my family, cooking, travelling, and exploring the beautiful Niagara wine country.
+In my spare time you’ll find me laughing with my family, travelling, and being active.